John Dingley email: email@example.com

 NEWS ON THE MOST RECENT PROJECTS

-June 2015: Redesign of the MediCycle Urban Responder.
+June 2015: Redesign of the MediCycle Urban Responder, now is the MediCycle-Mini:

 Previous one had wheel(s) with too large a diameter and not wide enough to steer easily (see videos below).
 I searched all sorts of tyre suppliers for a wide, almost spherical tyre (think of the ball on a Dyson Ballbarrow) and in the end I was going to buy a lawn tractor tyre.
 However the tyre company suggested a kitesurfer tyre.
-This ideal as lower weight than a tractor or car tyre, reasonable price including a steel wheel, minimal tread - just longitudinal grooves, and a very rounded "shoulder" each side which is exactly what I need.
-So, one total redesign later, the lower frame for the motor/chain/new tyre has been a nightmare to get right and the upper body is now far more compact with the battery flat under the seat.
+Machine much more compact now.
 There is a steering system that moves the weight of the frame and rider to left or right of the wheel and a steering damper from a VW Beetle is used as the, well, steering damper!
-Images not that great but it balances and works, I just need to tidy up all the wiring, paint the frame, fit a seat and add footrests.
-Lower frame reminds me of a Klingon spaceship....
+Lower frame reminds me of a Klingon spaceship.

 Raleigh Chopper inspired unicycle (well, actually it is a di-wheel).